funfair-tech/fun-wallet-docs/docs/guide/web-sdk/vue.md

 ::::

-## Show wallet UI
+## Show Wallet UI

-To show any wallet UI you have to import the `WalletFollower` from the sdk.
+To show any Wallet UI you have to import the `WalletFollower` from the SDK.

 ```js
 import { WalletFollower } from '@funfair-tech/wallet-vue';